antondim/Gimme-Those-Recipes/README.md

 # Web-Scraping
-This Python project, is an attempt to scrape free access (as stated in [robots.txt](https://en.wikipedia.org/wiki/Robots_exclusion_standard)) text data from an online cooking website, in order to produce statistics based on the extracted data, which we inititally parse into a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values).
+This Python project, is an attempt to scrape free access (as stated in [robots.txt](https://en.wikipedia.org/wiki/Robots_exclusion_standard)) text data from an online cooking website, for possible statistical analysis of the extracted data, which we inititally parse into a [csv file](https://en.wikipedia.org/wiki/Comma-separated_values).

 ## Getting Started
 Scraping, is a way of collecting text data from websites, taking advantage of their html source code.